decretist/ICMCL17/ICMCL17.md

 is certainly closer to an interesting result than I have gotten in the 12 years or so I have been thinking about and intermittently working on this problem.

-[Need to make it clear that PIE isn't just a program you run.
-It provides a set of library routines that you use to write Python programs that generate and then process the results you are looking for.]

 Using the PIE lemmatizer in conjunction with the LASLA Latin large language model (LLM) to systematically lemmatize every word in the